 I have drafted a thousand posts in my mind since I last posted here.
 It did not make it to the blog for various reasons.
 Catching up from where I left on the last blog..

 We were all set to move back to India for good by Aug mid.
 Jay got a new project just two weeks before our travel day.
-The project is in a city in Idaho and he was asked to join the very next day and to travel immediately as soon as the paper works are through.
+The project is in North West of US and he was asked to join the very next day and to travel immediately as soon as the paper works are through.
 By then, we had given move -out notice in our apartment.
 We checked with them if we can extend the lease til our papers are ready (approximately 2 weeks) But unfortunately, they had already rented it out to somebody else and we couldn’t extend it there.

 We started looking out of economical options to spend 2 weeks.
 We didn’t want to move in to any of our friends’ places as the stay is fairly long and thought it will be an inconvenience for them.
 We politely declined all the lovely invites. 🙂 We finally settled in for an Airbnb house in the downtown.
 It was our first experience with the Airbnb.
 It was a lovely experience.
 The house was a cute little house with lot of windows.